zak336/ecell-gecraipur/README.md

 # zak336-github-io
-- this is the official webite is for e-cell gec raipur.
+- this is the official webite for e-cell gec raipur.